OwolabiMO/My-Project-Portfolio/README.md

 <img width="974" alt="Screenshot 2022-04-03 at 12 51 11" src="https://user-images.githubusercontent.com/62305424/161424142-12452d9a-72da-49ac-88eb-37e220e4191c.png">

-> This is a Data Exploration Project made using PG AdmiN.
+> * This is a Data Exploration Project made using PG AdmiN.
 Some of the skills used in this project are; Calculations with operators and Aggregate functions.
-The profit metric was used to calculate countries profit while the quantity metric was use in place of  consumption.
-For a report of this project Click here [medium] (https://medium.com/p/4be0684c8f26/edit)
+For a report of this project Click here * [medium] (https://medium.com/p/4be0684c8f26/edit)